briatte/dsr/exercise-05/README.md

 Report both quantities as __Answer 9__.
 This answer will tell you whether the trend observed in the [original _Economist_ article][economist] has persisted since 2019 in the country that you studied.

+_Bonus step (ignore if everything else above has been too challenging)_ --- To produce nationally representative results with maximum accuracy, you will need to adjust (and thus recompute) the percentages that you obtained above by using an additional variable.
+See if you can find out what that variable might be, and what to do with it, by exploring the Arab Barometer data and technical documentation.

 ## Submission instructions

 Please [email me](mailto:francois.briatte@sciencespo.fr) your group's R script as a single file named `exercise-05-Group-X.r`, where `X` is your group number, as stated in the groups spreadsheet on Google Drive.
+Also attach the plot that you produced to answer Section 5 of the exercise, after naming it in the same way.

-You do _not_ need to also attach the data and/or the rest of the `exercise-05` folder -- your code will be enough.
+You do _not_ need to also attach the data and/or the rest of the `exercise-05` folder -- your code and plot will be enough.

 Use the email subject __"DSR: Answers to Exercise 5, Group X"__, where `X` once again designates your group number.
 That information should also appear at the top of your script, in the code header.

 Make sure to complete the rest of the code header with your feedback.
 I'm interested in what you feel you have and have _not_ understood so far in the course, and what you find most difficult with it.
 Feedback on the exercise is also naturally welcome.

+Please turn to the next page for final instructions.

+## Important note on helpers

+For this exercise, you are allowed to use any help that you might find online, at the exception of the following:

+- You are _not_ allowed to submit the exercise to anyone outside of your group, which means that you are not allowed to submit it to an online forum such as StackOverflow, although you are very much welcome to read answers to R-related questions on that website and any other.

+- You are _not_ allowed to submit the exercise to a generative artificial intelligence (AI), which means that the code that you will submit should _not_ come from ChatGPT or equivalent technology.
+You are welcome to use generative AI on ungraded work, as a learning tool, but not for graded coursework.

+Please be reminded that I will assess your code partly on its legibility and clarity: answers that show a poor understanding of what the code does, or what its results mean, will be graded accordingly.

 ## Deadline